 What is Hydrolyzed Collagen?

-You may have heard about a new craze in health supplements touted for its benefits for hair, skin, joints, digestive health, eyes, and even weight: Collagen Peptides a.k.a Hydrolyzed Collagen.
+You may have heard about this craze in health supplements touted for its benefits for hair, skin, joints, digestive health, eyes, and even weight: Collagen Peptides a.k.a Hydrolyzed Collagen.

 It’s my favorite dietary supplement and I have convinced my husband, my mom, my extended family, and many of my friends to start adding it to their morning coffee and smoothies.